 - Evaluations must be performed by a professional who is licensed or certified to evaluate and diagnose the particular disability.

 - The professional conducting the assessment must be impartial and cannot be a family member.

 - An Individualized Education Plan (IEP) or 504 Plan is NOT always sufficient documentation to determine eligibility.
 More documentation may be requested if an IEP is the only documentation turned in.

 - Because accommodations are not retroactive, students requesting accommodations for the first time should submit their applications and documentation in a timely fashion so that the College has ample time to review these materials, determine eligibility, and make necessary arrangements.
 If requesting accommodations that take time to arrange (e.g., hiring communication facilitators, purchasing books on tape, etc.), at least six weeks’ notice should be given.
 For accommodations that are easier to arrange (e.g., extended time on tests, tests in a distraction-reduced environment), it is sufficient to submit these materials two weeks prior to the start of the semester.
 These minimum timeframes assume that the documentation submitted is current and comprehensive and meets all of the guidelines outlined in this handbook.

-Please note that a brief statement listing only the diagnosis is not sufficient since a condition is not necessarily a disability.
-Documentation must clearly indicate that the condition results in substantial limitations in major life activities applicable to our academic environment.
+Please note that a brief statement listing only the diagnosis is insufficient since a condition is not necessarily a disability.
+Documentation must clearly indicate that the condition substantially limits major life activities applicable to our academic environment.

 Please choose from these specific guidelines

 Accomplish your educational and professional goals.
 Take the next step and apply to join the River Parishes Community College family.